spburden/shoe-store-php-sql/README.md

-# _Shoe Store with PHP and SQL_
+# _Epic Shoe Directory_

-#### _This is an application to list out local shoe stores and the brands of shoes that they carry.
+#### _This is an application which lists out shoe stores and the brands of shoes that they carry or visa-versa.
 The user can update and delete a store's name.
 Also a user can add stores and brands, and be able to modify which stores carry a particular brand, September 30, 2016_

 #### By _**Stephen Burden**_